Damon Allen: Professional career

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 Allen joined the CFL as a free-agent in 1985, signed by the Edmonton Eskimos, and threw for 661 yards and three touchdowns in his rookie season as a back-up to Matt Dunigan.
-In the 1987 season, Allen played in the Grey Cup championship game, replacing the injured starter Dunigan, and led the Eskimos to a Grey Cup victory, defeating the Toronto Argonauts 38-36, at Vancouver's BC Place Stadium.
+In the 1987 season, Allen played in the Grey Cup championship game, replacing the injured starter Dunigan, and led the Eskimos to a Grey Cup victory, defeating the Toronto Argonauts 38–36, at Vancouver's BC Place Stadium.
 His first Grey Cup win, Allen earned Grey Cup Most Valuable Player honours in the championship.

 Ottawa Rough Riders

 In 1989, Allen signed with the Ottawa Rough Riders.
+Ottawa missed the playoffs with a 4–14 record.

+In 1990, Allen set single season career highs in passing yards (3,883) and touchdowns (34), and rushing yards (776) and touchdowns (7).
+His contributions helped Ottawa make the playoffs for the first time since the 1985 season.
+Ottawa lost the East Semi-Final to the host Toronto Argonauts.

-In 1991, Allen was named an Eastern Division All-Star for the first time in his CFL career.
-During the 1991 season, Allen rushed for a career-high 1,036 yards and 8 touchdowns in 18 games, and passed for a then career-high 4,275 yards with 24 touchdowns.
+In 1991, Allen once again set single season career highs in passing yards (4,275), and rushing yards (1,036) and touchdowns (8).
+He was named an Eastern Division All-Star for the first time in his CFL career, and helped Ottawa make the playoffs for the second consecutive season.
+Ottawa lost the East Semi-Final to the host Winnipeg Blue Bombers.

 Hamilton Tiger-Cats

 In 1992, Allen signed with the Hamilton Tiger-Cats.
 In 18 games, Allen threw for 3,858 and 19 touchdowns, and rushed for 850 yards and 7 touchdowns, in his only season in "Steeltown."
-After the 1992 season, Allen was traded to the Edmonton Eskimos.

-Edmonton Eskimos
+Edmonton Eskimos (second stint)

-In 1993, in his second time around with Edmonton, Allen helped the Eskimos to victory in the Grey Cup game, winning his second title, and was named Grey Cup Most Valuable Player in a 33-23 win over the Winnipeg Blue Bombers.
+Prior to the 1993 season, Allen was traded to the Edmonton Eskimos, his second stint with the team.
+That year, Allen was the winner of the Eddie James Memorial Trophy, awarded to the leading rusher in the West Division, after he gained 920 yards.
+His yardage total was second in the league only to Winnipeg running back Michael Richardson's 925 yards.
+Edmonton finished second in the West, defeated Saskatchewan in the West Semi-Final, and defeated Calgary in the West Final.
+In the West Final, Allen threw 4 touchdown passes in a blizzard.
+Allen helped the Eskimos to victory in the Grey Cup game, winning his second title, and was named Grey Cup Most Valuable Player in a 33–23 win over the Winnipeg Blue Bombers.

 In 1994, Allen led the Esks to the Western Division Semi-Finals, only to lose to the BC Lions.